YousafAzabi/roads/input/README.md

 # Convert OS Data Steps:
 ### OS Data:
-When converting to JSON should choose the right layer by adding the world `roadlink` for OS data (and `lines` for OSM) to the end of the `org2org` command, the layer *roadlink* will be chosen as JSON file supports only one layer.
+When converting to JSON should choose the right layer by adding the layer name (`roadlink` for OS and `lines` for OSM) to `ogr2org` command, the layer *roadlink* will be chosen as JSON file supports only one layer.
 Download data from company website or server.
 In the terminal run following lines:

-To converts data to JSON format.
+To converts data to JSON format use `-f GeoJSON`, `-f ` is used to specify the output format for more choices check official website for `ogr2ogr` command.
 ```
 ogr2ogr -f GeoJSON "./output_file_name.json" "./input_file.ext" roadlink
 ```